strongloop/smartprofiling-example-app/README.md

 >**A [StrongLoop license](#obtain-a-strongloop-license) is required for this beta demo.**

-# LoopBack Smart Profiling demo
+# LoopBack Smart Profiling example

-This application demonstrates Smart Profiling in StrongLoop Arc, and illustrates its benefits.
+This application demonstrates Smart Profiling in StrongLoop Arc.
 The application sends requests to StrongLoop Process Manager (PM) with a user-defined timeout value.
 The application includes a server and a client.
 The server application processes requests until the specified timeout is exceeded.